 But it also does the boring stuff you want a soundbar to do immaculately: it makes voices much more audible in sound mixes, adds rich bass to underpin dramatic action, and generally lifts everything to sound more cinematic.

 It's really easy to setup, too – plug and play, basically, with the wireless connection between the two boxes pre-synced – and includes an HDMI input as well as an HDMI output to your TV, so you don't lose the use of one port.
 Finally, it's small enough to fit well with TVs of 43 inches and up; other Dolby Atmos soundbars tend to be much bigger.
+Check out our full Sony HT-G700 review for even more info, and also see our Sony HT-G700 vs Sonos Beam guide if you want to see how it compares to its biggest competition in this list.

 If you're looking for the best soundbar under £250, your journey has ended.
 The audio quality here is excellent for the price, adding so much more balance, clarity and depth than budget TV speaker could ever hope to produce.
 And despite this soundbar being not even as wide as your average 32-inch TV (meaning it's just as at home with monitors as TVs), the sound has really impressive width and stereo positioning.
 The dynamic range is great too, in everything from movies to games.
 It's even pretty good with music, and has Bluetooth for easy streaming.